edgio-docs/edgio-docs/guides/applications/v7/security/bot_rules.md

     3. From the **Actions** column, select the action that will be applied to each known bot that was enabled in the previous step.
     4. Repeat steps 2 and 3 as needed.

-6. Bot Manager Advanced only.
-The **Spoofed Bots** section determines how to handle traffic that spoofs the known bots selected in the previous step.
+6. Bot Manager Advanced: The **Spoofed Bots** section determines how to handle traffic that spoofs the known bots selected in the previous step.
 From the **Rule Action** option, select the desired action.

     <Callout type="info">